-One thing I like about Dwell is the size of the showroom, the ability to have lots product on the floor that our customers can look at and see.
-In a very online world, being able to show them samples and colors, and exactly how something sits, and comfort level they will get, is extremely valuable.
+One thing I like about Dwell is the size of the showroom, the ability to have lots of product on the floor that our customers can look at and see.
+In a very online world, being able to show them samples and colors, and exactly how something sits, and the comfort level they will get is extremely valuable.
 Even if they special order something, you can show them what it’s going to sit like and what the fabric will be like.
 A lot of people have a hard time visualizing a design and anything we can do to help with that definitely benefits the whole process.

 Q: What else sets Dwell apart from other design firms?

 Dwell is a fairly large company in our industry for being a locally owned small business.
-There’s a big group of designers and we have more of a team-mindset here.
-Yes, we each have our own projects, but we ask opinions of the other designers.
+There’s a big group of designers and we have more of a team mindset here.
+Yes, we each have our own projects, but we ask the opinions of the other designers.
 This leads to our customers receiving a nice well-rounded design because there’s input from several designers as opposed to just one.

 Q: What is your favorite thing about what you do?